Gcotilla/iOS/JSTests/README.md

-# Content Blocking Tests
+# JS Tests

+## Introduction

+This folder contains tests that exercise the JavaScript layer used by this app.

 ## Pre-requisits

 * PhantomJS 2.1.1 or greater

+Running `brew install phantomjs` should get you an appropriate version.

 ## Execution

-See `../run_content_blocking_tests.sh`
+See `../run_js_tests.sh`

 ## Explaination

-`content_blocking_test_harness.html` bootstraps all the required scripts and then executes a series of tests using a light weight, hand made testing framework
+`content_blocking_test_harness.html` bootstraps all the required scripts and then executes a series of tests using a light weight, hand made testing framework.

 `mock*.js` provide minmial mocks of the dependencies that `contentblocker.js` has in order to operate.
 Unit tests should be able to configure these to various test paths through the code.